pokeclicker/pokeclicker-wiki/data/Underground/overview_description.md

 ## Trading
-You can trade treasures within the same category—such as Plates, Fossils, or Shards—with each other.
-However, Diamond treasures are excluded from trading.
-Trade 3 items of one type for 1 item of the desired type in the same category.
+You can trade treasures within the same category —such as Plates, Fossils, or Shards— with each other at an exchange rate of 3:1.
+Example: 3 Draco Plates can be traded for 1 Pixie Plate, 3 Dome Fossils for 1 Old Amber, etc. Diamond treasures cannot be traded, only sold for [[Diamonds]].
+Plates can also be echanged for [[Gems]], at the rate of 1 plate per 100 Gems of the same type only.
+To trade, open the Underground window, go to the Treasures tab, and click on the item to be exchanged.

 ## Experience and Leveling